top of page

 Key Take-Aways

 Over the last two decades, I have had to unlearn and relearn.
-I am glad that I rebelled against the above myths and perceptions.
-I have dropped and adopted values to align with where I want to go.
+I am grateful that I rebelled against the aforementioned myths and perceptions.
+I have since:

-I take all of it as joy, and it was never meant to be a straight line.
-All our experiences, disappointments, ups, downs, delays and 360-degree pivots are just that!
-I have had to look back to process and connect the dots of my life, and it all does come together if you choose to allow it.
+2. Perceive all this as joy as life was never intended to be a straight line.
+All our experiences, disappointments, highs, lows, delays, and 360-degree pivots are just that!
+I have had to reflect on my past to process and connect the dots of my life, and it indeed does come together if you choose to allow it.

-I have had an incredible core support system to cheer me on.
-I have also had professional help in the form of therapists, mentors, and coaches to help me make sense of the world around me and what I wanted for myself.
-I strongly advocate for positive holistic transformational change and self-development in the different areas of one’s life.
-I did the work, trusted the process, and lived 'Life' unapologetically.
+3. Been fortunate to have an incredible core support system cheering me on.
+Additionally, I have sought professional guidance from therapists, mentors, and coaches to help me make sense of the world around me and clarify what I desire for myself.
+I strongly advocate for positive, wholistic transformational change and self-development across the various areas of one’s life.

 To quote Steve Jobs…..“You can’t connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You must trust in something — your gut, destiny, life, karma, whatever.
 This approach has never let me down and has made all the difference in my life.”